Your Carbon Footprint

-Earth Day has come and gone, but in our opinion here at Ruckify, being mindful of the earth should be everyday!
+Earth Day has come and gone, but in our opinion here at Ruckify, being mindful of the earth should be every day!
 And with all the craziness going on with global warming, climate change, human and animal illness due to pollution, as well as a variety of other important issues, we all need to do our part to lower our carbon footprint.
 It may not seem like it, but every single bit helps!

-We know breaking old habits can be a pain in the ass, so start off small by switching up one or two things on the list below, and gradually working towards including more ways to be energy efficient and earth-friendly!
+We know breaking old habits can be a pain in the ass, so start off small by switching up one or two things on the list below, and gradually working towards including more ways to be energy-efficient and earth-friendly!

 - An oldie, but a goodie: Dust off that old bike in your garage and take that for a spin to the corner store next time you want to head over there.
 You’re not using gas…it’s healthier and it will make mother nature smile.

-- If it’s raining or snowing and your bike is not an ideal option, there are a few things you can be mindful about transportation-wise.
+- If it’s raining or snowing and your bike is not an ideal option, there are a few things you can be mindful of transportation-wise.
 You can carpool or use some form of public transportation which reduces CO2 emissions overall.
 Or even group your errands together so you’re not on the road as often!
 When you are driving, properly inflated tires can actually improve your gas mileage by 3%!
 Cruise control actually proves to be more efficient as well.

 - Add some plants to your living space to help reduce carbon in the air at home.
 Are you one of those people who end up killing plants despite your best efforts?
-Go ahead and get a cactus, or succulent of some kind!
+Go ahead and get a cactus or succulent of some kind!
 You don’t need to water them as often AND they are natural air filters!

 - Properly insulate your home and try to go without heating or air conditioning during mild-weathered months.
 You can also find a programmable thermostat that can turn off during times when you’re at work, and turn on again just in time for your return.